kosswong/GCC-easy-kosswong/README.md

 Each contains a skeleton repository for their respective language.

-If there are any questions, you can get in touch with us using the help page at https://global-coding-challenge.herokuapp.com/#/help.
+If there are any questions, you can get in touch with us using the help page at https://www.credit-suisse.com/pwp/hr/en/codingchallenge/#/help.

-In the meantime, we wish you all the best of luck as you attempt to be crowned the Global TA Coding Champion!
+In the meantime, we wish you all the best of luck as you attempt to be crowned the Global Coding Champion!

 Kind Regards